Power BI: Unicode Characters in Visualizations

 2. Add a Table visualization.

-In the next steps, we’ll add default icons to the STATUS column using conditional formatting and apply color to the MEASURE STATUS ICON using a DAX measure.
+In the next steps, default icons are added to the STATUS column using conditional formatting with color applied to MEASURE STATUS ICON using a DAX measure.
 As shown in the screenshot, the DAX measure mapping numeric status to Unicode characters is working.

 Step 7: Conditional Formatting for Default Icons in Table Visualization